 - Relocation and Right to Return: Any residents that may need to be temporarily relocated to facilitate rehabilitation or construction will have a right to return to an assisted unit at the development once rehabilitation or construction is completed.
 Where the transfer of assistance to a new site is warranted and approved (RAD PIH-Notice 2012-32 Section 1.6.B.7 and Section 1.7.A.8 on conditions warranting a transfer of assistance), residents of the converting development will have the right to reside in an assisted unit at the new site once rehabilitation or construction is complete.
 Residents of a development undergoing conversion of assistance may voluntarily accept a HACSB or Owner's offer to permanently relocate to another assisted unit, and thereby waive their right to return to the development after rehabilitation or construction is completed. - Households in Wrong Sized Units: Over-housed families residing in a Public Housing unit that is converted under RAD may continue to reside in the same sized unit, and HACSB will subsidize the household based on the size of the unit, not the qualifying voucher size.
-Underhoused families may be required to move to a unit with the number of bedrooms for which the household qualifies.
-For moves, following conversion, refer to section 20.18 Moves. - Rent Calculation: Rent Calculation for legacy households at conversion from public housing: Pursuant to the RAD Program Notice PIH 2012-32, if a tenant's monthly rent increases by more than the greater of 10 percent or \$25 purely as a result of conversion, the rent increase will be phased in over 3 years.
+Underhoused families may be required to move to a unit with the number of bedrooms for which the household qualifies.75 For moves, following conversion, refer to section 20.18 Moves. - Rent Calculation: Rent Calculation for legacy households at conversion from public housing: Pursuant to the RAD Program Notice PIH 2012-32, if a tenant's monthly rent increases by more than the greater of 10 percent or \$25 purely as a result of conversion, the rent increase will be phased in over 3 years.
 The below method explains the set percentage-based phase-in an owner must follow according to the phase-in period established.
 For purposes of this section "standard TTP" refers to the TTP calculated in accordance with regulations at 24 CFR 5.628 and the "most recently paid TTP" refers to the TTP recorded on line 9j of the family's most recent HUD Form 50058. - Zero HAP/Over-income: Current residents living in the property prior to conversion are placed on and remain under the HAP contract when TTP equals or exceeds the gross rent or if the family is over-income.
 The amount the family pays in tenant rent differs depending on which version of the RAD notice governs the property:

-&lt;sup>75 MTW Plan, Activity 11 clarifies treatment of over and underhoused families in RAD and non-RAD PBV developments.
+75 MTW Plan, Activity 11 clarifies treatment of over and underhoused families in RAD and non-RAD PBV developments.

-- Under PIH 2012-32, REV-2, the family will pay the owner an amount equal to their TTP until such time as they are eligible for HAP. - Under PIH 2012-32, REV 3 and PIH 2019-23 (REV-4), the family will pay the lesser of their TTP or the LIHTC maximum rent in the case of a mixed finance development until such time as they are eligible for HAP.
+- Under PIH 2012-32, REV-2, the family will pay the owner an amount equal to their TTP until such time as they are eligible for HAP. - Under PIH 2012-32, REV 3 and PIH 2019-23 (REV-4), the family will pay the lesser of their TTP or the LIHTC maximum rent in the case of a mixed finance development until such time as they are eligible for HAP. - Under PIH 2023-19 (dated July 27, 2023), the family will pay the lesser of the Total Tenant Payment (TTP) or the Zero-HAP Rent Cap, which is the lower of 110% of the applicable FMR less the utility allowance, or the LIHTC, HOME rent, or other HUD approved rent for the project.
+This notice supersedes the above notices within 90 days of issuance date.